 The next most common type of reconstruction is called a latissimus flap.
 This operation is like the tissue expander procedure except a muscle from your back with a small piece of skin is placed over the expander.
 The additional tissue and muscle ultimately makes your reconstructed breast look and feel more natural.
 The piece of skin is used to replace your nipple and areola, and therefore does a more effective job at preserving your breast shape.

 The TRAM flap has been modified many times, so now the lower abdominal tissue can be transplanted to the breast with little or no muscle being sacrificed, making abdominal weakness less of an issue.
 These operations now require the surgeon to use microsurgery to reconnect small blood vessels supplying the abdominal tissue to other vessels in the chest to make the transplantation successful.
-Due to the complexity of the procedure, it will usually add an average of at least four hours to the reconstruction.
+The DIEP flap is the most common example of this type of surgery.
+Due to the complexity of the procedure, it will usually be performed in about 8 hours when done on both sides.
+These times vary tremendously with the skill and experience of the plastic surgeon.
 The advantage of this operation is that the breast is reconstructed with your own tissue.
 The major disadvantage is that between 5 to 10 percent of the time, the entire operation fails and another avenue must be pursued.
 Such a loss is particularly devastating for patients who are already struggling with their new diagnosis of breast cancer and its treatment.
 Since Dr. Pin does not perform microvascular surgery, he does not do breast reconstruction with abdominal flaps; if you are interested in this procedure, Dr. Pin will try to help you find a surgeon who does.

 Shortcomings of Reconstruction